tfassbender/LegendOfAsamnir/README.md

 - **eventParameter:** The string parameter that will be added to the event that is fired.
 - **singleExecution:** Determines whether the event can be fired only once (on the first contact with the player).
 The type of the parameter is a String (that will be parsed into a boolean).
 The default is false.

+**Respawn Checkpoints:**
+Respawn checkpoints are a special type of Event Objects.
+They are configured in the map, by adding an Event Object with the **eventParameter 'respawnCheckpoint'**.
+This event is received and handled by the [PlayableCharacter](core/src/net/jfabricationgames/gdx/character/player/PlayableCharacter.java) implementation [Dwarf](core/src/net/jfabricationgames/gdx/character/player/implementation/Dwarf.java).

 ## Maps

 Tiled maps are used to create a map with textures, physics and objects.
 Enemies, Items and game objects can be defined within the map's *objects* layer, like explained in the sections [Enemies](#enemies), [Items](#items) and [Game objects](#game-objects).
 Physics objects (like walls) can be defined in the physics layer of the map. **Note:** The map's physics objects have to be created by polygons with at most *8* points.
 The material of the physics objects must be set in the custom properties of every map object, where the key is called *material* and the name references a material name that is defined in the materials json configuration file: [materials.json](core/assets/config/map/materials.json).
 Within the materials configuratino file the name of the material can be defined, along with the usual box2d physics properties: *density*, *restitution* and *friction*